ramonely/project/README.md

 <img width="377" alt="Screen Shot 2022-05-08 at 05 07 40" src="https://user-images.githubusercontent.com/17148816/167289623-18bf1afd-2e35-461a-af08-4f23a9c67756.png">

-It will then brin up a page like this
+It will then bring up a page like this

 <img width="610" alt="Screen Shot 2022-05-08 at 05 08 58" src="https://user-images.githubusercontent.com/17148816/167289643-2b9af947-79a9-4598-859a-b66989e8aa20.png">